sleepingfelisnigripes/JavasScript-Basic/README.md

 # JavaScript
 This is a review to Javascript basic knowledge.
-This note is following the video [here &rarr;](https://www.youtube.com/watch?v=SBmSRK3feww&list=PLEPye7A7EcQZrT3VSBb7jtxnxIfY3yyG6&index=3)
+This note follows the video [here &rarr;](https://www.youtube.com/watch?v=SBmSRK3feww&list=PLEPye7A7EcQZrT3VSBb7jtxnxIfY3yyG6&index=3)

 ## 1. JavasScript Basic